Chapter One - Above the Noise

 Speak of the Devil, the sun peeks over the horizon, lighting up the Thames with an orange glare.
 Buildings with glass exteriors, like the Shard and Leadenhall turn from blue to yellow.
 It’s blinding, yet mesmerising.
 But I’m not looking at the sun this time.
 I’m waiting for Dante’s answer.

-‘I will,’ he replies, and I hug him ’round the middle.
+‘I will,’ he replies, and I hug him around the middle.

 Our usual routine after the vigil is to make our way to the ground and have breakfast at the nearest café.
-That can’t happen today, I need to get home before Dad wakes up, and Dante ought to shower off before school.
+But today I need to get home before Dad wakes up, and Dante ought to shower off before school.

 ‘There,’ he says, and points north to Liverpool Street.
-‘Do you want to go the scenic route or take the lift to the ground floor?’
+‘Shall we take the scenic route, or should we be boring and take the lift to the ground floor.’
 I raise an eyebrow at him.
 ‘Yeah, I thought so.’

 ‘Thanks!’
 I shout.
 ‘That could have gotten violent.’